-If you are interested in applying for an adoption order, we can help you through the process of assessing your chances of success, preparing your application, arranging consent from the mother and/or father (or seeking an order dispensing with the father’s consent, if required), and then following the application through to a Court hearing.
-A report from a social worker will be required by the Court, to assess whether or not an adoption order is appropriate and safe for the child
+If you are interested in applying for an adoption order, we can help you through the process of assessing your chances of success, preparing your application, arranging consent from the mother and/or father (or seeking an order dispensing with consent, if required), and then following the application through to a Court hearing.
+A report from a social worker will be required by the Court, to assess whether or not an adoption order is appropriate and safe for the child.

 The Oranga Tamariki Act 1989 provides for Oranga Tamariki (previously CYFS) to become involved with families when Oranga Tamariki have received a report of concern about the care or safety of a child or young person.